-1. Cash and cash equivalents The increase is primarily due to higher cash and cash equivalents, mainly collected from the Company's leasing operations and real estate sales customers, while operating & capital expenditures where reduced during the year.
-54.85% 2.
-Receivables The decrease was mainly due to additional provision for estimated credit losses during the year -14.12% 3.
-Other current assets The decrease mainly pertains to the Company's application of its excess input VAT and creditable withholding taxes from prior year to its current output VAT and income tax dues, respectively -9.64% 4.
-Property and equipment -5.92% lease revenue of the deferred rental income in prior year
+esults of the horizontal analyses showed the following: Cash and eash equivalents The increase is primarily due to higher eash and eash equivalents, mainly collected from the Company's leasing operations and real estate sales customers, while operating & capital expenditures where reduced during the year.
+54.85% Receivables The decrease was mainly due to additional provision for estimated credit losses during the year -14.12% Other current assets The decrease mainly pertains to the Company's application of its excess input VAT and creditable withholding taxes from prior year to its current output VAT and income tax dues, respectively -9.64% Property and equipment The decrease was mainly due to the depreciation recognized during the year. -5.92% 5.
+Right of use asset -5.18%